 CHD Street Therapy is the future and the sure way to effectively build healthy relationships while at the same time eradicating disorder throughout the human body and throughout the industrial organization.
 Street Therapy is not used to treat the results of poor behaviors; it empowers you to enjoy core behaviors that prevent you from having to be treated in the first place.
 This is the gap that science and technology refuse to address; they are simply laying the groundwork for more of the same in the name of power, control and profit.

 Doctors in the future will give no medication.
 They will interest their patients in the care of the human frame through the power of play, foods for life and, most importantly, the power of God!
 Past patterns of social and societal conditioning (Street Influence) have long embraced the idea that life is a sickness and everybody gets sick.
 However, nothing could be further from the truth.
 There is absolutely positively nothing wrong with human beings - it's the Streets.

 Through CHD Street Therapy, you will learn how to run your body like a business (and your business like your body).
-Instead of fighting disease, you will learn how to fight those things that are causing disease, allowing you to enjoy an incredible level of well-being and prosperity before minor issues turn into unmanageable problems requiring external intervention such as medical treatment, drug therapy, corrective surgery, mental health counseling, and employment disciplinary measures.
+Instead of fighting disease, you will learn how to fight those things that are causing disease, allowing you to enjoy an incredible level of spiritual well-being and prosperity before minor issues turn into unmanageable problems requiring external intervention such as medical treatment, drug therapy, corrective surgery, mental health counseling, and employment disciplinary measures.

 "Oliver, I wanted to take a moment to thank you for a rich presentation and training session at our Professional Development Conference.
 You did an excellent job presenting and making information personal for our teachers and administrators.